Tuition fees in the United Kingdom: Dearing report and £1,000 fee cap (1998)

+Higher Education act and £3,000 fee cap (2004)

 In England, tuition fee caps rose with the Higher Education Act of 2004.
 Under the Act, universities in England could begin to charge variable fees of up to £3,000 a year for students enrolling on courses from the academic year of 2006–07 or later.
 The passing of the aforementioned act caused political controversy due to the influence of Scottish Labour MPs on the vote, which passed with a majority of just five.
 This policy was also introduced in Northern Ireland in 2006–07 and introduced in Wales in 2007–08.
 In 2009–10 the cap rose to £3,225 a year to take account of inflation.

-Following the Browne Review in 2010, the cap was controversially raised to £9,000 a year, sparking large student protests in London.
+Browne review and £9,000 fee cap (2012)

+Tuition fees were a major concern at the 2010 general election.
+The Liberal Democrats entered the election on a pledge to abolish tuition fees, but had already made preparations to abandon the policy before the election took place.
+The party entered into coalition government with the Conservatives, who supported an increase in fees.
+Following the Browne Review the cap was controversially raised to £9,000 a year, approximately treble the previous cap; this sparked large student protests in London.
+The intention from the government of the time was that most universities would charge about £6,000, and that the £9,000 rate would only be charged in "exceptional" circumstances.
+In practice most universities immediately began to charge the maximum £9,000 fee.
 A judicial review against the raised fees failed in 2012, and so the new fee system came into use that September.

+The Liberal Democrats conceded that their U-turn on the issue contributed to their defeat at the 2015 election, during which 48 of their 56 seats were lost; the election returned a Conservative majority.
 Further adjustments were put forth in the 2015 budget, with a proposed fee increase in line with inflation from the 2017–18 academic year onwards, and the planned scrapping of maintenance grants from September 2016.
 The changes were debated by the Third Delegated Legislation Committee in January 2016, rather than in the Commons.
-The lack of a vote on the matter has drawn criticism, as by circumventing the Commons the measures "automatically become law".
+The lack of a vote on the matter drew criticism, as by circumventing the Commons the measures "automatically" became law.
 Tuition fees and perceptions about them are directly linked to satisfaction.

-In February 2018, then-Prime Minister Theresa May launched a review of post-18 education funding, including university funding and possible alternatives to tuition fees and loans.
-The review panel was expected to report back in early 2019, but as of October 2019, the review is yet to be published.

-In February 2020, Labour Party leadership candidate Keir Starmer (who went on to win the 2020 Labour leadership election), promised to maintain the Labour Party's commitment to abolishing tuition fees.